Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/extravert-properties.md

             {
                 if (string.IsNullOrWhiteSpace(value))
                 {
-                    throw new ArgumentException("Name cannot be empty or whitespace.");
+                    throw new ArgumentException("Name cannot be empty.");
                 }
                 _name = value;
             }